 Nontraditional braces such as clear aligners may lower the risk of gum recession because the devices are switched out as the teeth are shifted into place.
 Those considering braces can ask a dentist if these aligners may be a better choice when it comes to preventing periodontal pockets and other gum issues that lead to gingivitis.

-Check out what others are saying about our dental services on Yelp: dental services in Cumming, GA.
+Check out what others are saying about our dental services on Google: dental services in Cumming, GA.

 While braces can help straighten teeth and give users the confidence to smile more often, these dental implements can also cause receding gums that can lead to oral health issues.
 When those who choose to wear braces understand the risks and how to protect their gingiva, the outcome is more likely to be a positive one.